situmtech/situm-react-native-wayfinding-getting-started/README.md

 With the sample app you will be able to:

-1. Load a Situm Map with a selected building and start the positioning using the MapView object.
+1. Load a Google Map with a selected Situm building and start the positioning using the MapView object.

 2. Set listeners to receive notifications about user locations, buildings, POIs and routes.